Alachisoft/NCache-Samples/dotnetcore/NCacheLINQ/README.md

           - Start NCache Web Manager and create a clustered cache with the name specified in app.config.
           - Now select the 'Query Indexes' tab in the "Advanced Settings" of cache's details page.
           - Add a query index by browsing 'sampledata.dll'.
-          - Select the 'Products' class and click 'Add Selected Classes'.
+          - Select the 'Product' class and click 'Add Selected Classes'.
           - Check the class and all of its attributes and click OK.
           - Save changes.